 I Do Not Breed For Coat or Eye Color and Will Not Sell Puppies On The Basis of Coat or Eye Color!

-I breed for Quality, Standard of the Breed, Temperament & Health.
+I do my very best to breed for Standard of the Breed, Temperament & Wellness.

 If you want your puppy to have these attributes, it would be in your best interest to accept the eye color as mother nature intended, and let it be one of your very last preferences, if any, in choosing a puppy.
 All eye colors are acceptable in the Siberian Husky according to the Official AKC Siberian Husky Standard.
 Variations I see here at PhiChas Siberians are: 2 Blue eyes, 2 Brown eyes, 1 Blue eye & 1 Brown eye, 1 Blue eye & 1 Green eye and occasionally a Split eye or Parti-eye.